How To Build a Real Estate Portfolio for Lasting Wealth

 Historically, corrections and recessions happen in cycles, so if we are not in one now, we will be in one in the future.
 And after a correction, there will be a recovery.
 Since markets are hard to predict, diversification is necessary to maintain a healthy portfolio and reduce volatility.

-For example, while you employ buy and hold for a multifamily property, you could use the BRRRR (Buy, Rehab, Rent, Refinance, Repeat) strategy for a single family property.
+Many people understand diversification in terms of reducing risk by having different asset classes, e.g., stocks, bonds, real estate, cryptocurrency, and gold.
+However, you can diversify your real estate portfolio by spreading risk across different property types and investment strategies.
+For example, you could use the buy and hold for a multifamily property and use the BRRRR (Buy, Rehab, Rent, Refinance, Repeat) strategy for a single-family property.
 This allows you to profit from both cash flow and appreciation as you grow your real estate portfolio.

 5. Organize your team